Investing for Passive Income With ETFs

 Income vs total return: a mindset shift

-The total return approach says: invest for maximum total return, then sell shares when you need income.
-A portfolio of VTI (1.5% yield) growing at 10% per year generates more spendable wealth than a high-yield portfolio growing at 5%.
+The clean version of the argument: invest for maximum total return, then sell shares when income is needed.
+A portfolio of VTI (1.5% yield) growing at 10% per year generates more spendable wealth over time than a high-yield portfolio growing at 5%.

 ETFs to explore